mbusb/mbusb.github.io/page_guide.md

 ---

 ## Adding persistence file:
-* Only distros based on Ubunt, Fedora and Debain are supported.
+* Only distros based on Ubuntu, Fedora and Debain are supported.

 * Once you complete the **step 2** (Choose an ISO), multibootusb will detect the type of distro and a persistence size chooser slider would appear below MultiBootUSB tab.